Coconut Curry Chicken Thighs

 I promise you that this dish is a complete hit for any dinner with your family and friends.

 The spicy factor can be regulated of course, but please don’t remove it because it elevates the sweet flavor of the coconut milk to another level.

-One of the things that happened to me as an amateur Indian cook was that when I seasoned with curry I thought that I had used an excessive amount of curry.
-Now I know that the coconut milk will tone down the flavor of the curry, and it will connect the flavors in a cohesive way.
+One of the things that happened to me as an amateur Indian cook was bland and tasteless food.
+When I seasoned with curry I always thought that I had used an excessive amount of curry.
+Now, I know that the coconut milk will tone down the flavor of the curry, and it will connect the flavors in a cohesive way.
 So don’t be shy with spices (garlic, ginger, curry, turmeric).

 - 4-6 chicken thighs